 - No withholding tax is levied on royalty payments.

-Please contact either of the following members of our team with any intellectual property, patent and royalty right enquiries:
+Please the following members of our team with any intellectual property, patent and royalty right enquiries:

 James Cunningham-Davis – Email: email@example.com